Music

 Alto Saxophone (Classical)

-• Two complete works (all movements) from among the following:
+- Two movements from any two works from among the following:

 Tenor Saxophone (Classical)

-• Two complete works (all movements) from among the following:
+- Two movements from any two works from among the following:

 Baritone Saxophone (Classical)

-• Two complete works (all movements) from among the following:
+- Two movements from any two works from among the following:

 Live auditions on campus are always encouraged however if applicants would like to submit a recorded audition, please refer to the Recorded Audition Requirements section on this page.